ealejo1/Pandas-Challenge/README.md

 ## The final report includes the following categories, indicated below:

-1) Player Count
+1) Player Count.

-2) Total Number of Players Purchasing Analysis
+2) Total Number of Players Purchasing Analysis.

-3) Number of Unique Items Average Purchase Price
+3) Number of Unique Items Average Purchase Price.

-4) Total Number of Purchases Total Revenue Gender Demographics
+4) Total Number of Purchases Total Revenue Gender Demographics.

 ## Percentage and Count of Male Players Percentage and Count of Female Players Percentage and Count of Other / Non-Disclosed Purchasing Analysis (Gender)
  Each category is broken by gender Purchase Count Average Purchase Price Total Purchase Value Normalized Totals Age Demographics